ank99/Orthos/README.md

 # Orthos
-1. Greek dictionaries and thesaurus for Hunspell (OpenOffice, LibreGreek)
+Greek dictionaries and thesaurus for Hunspell.
+Can be used with OpenOffice, LibreOffice.